mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

     + If a student emails you about a regrade, forward the email to the head TA, and cc the student letting them know this is what you're doing.

-- Office hours:
+### Office hours:

 - All TAs are expected to hold office 2 hours of office hours / week.
 - Students from either of the Sta 101 sections might attend the office hours.

-- Answering questions on Piazza:
+### Piazza:

 - Piazza is the online discussion forum, and can be accessed via the Sakai site.
 - Periodically, and any time you don't have a student with you during office hours, answer questions on Piazza.
 - You will be assigned a TA role on Piazza, which means that your responses will be tagged as such.
 - Adjust your settings so that you're notified when a note is posted on Piazza.
 Respond to student questions periodically.
 Do not just give away the answers, instead respond in a way that enables the students to get to the right answer.
 Don't hesitate to answer a question with a question that helps the student think through the problem.
 - If it says "anon to students" do not use the student's name in your response, as it means the student wanted to keep their name anonymous to other students in the class.
 - Always first invite the students to start the discussion / provide their thoughts if they haven't done so in their original question.

-- Weekly meetings:
+### Weekly meetings:

 - We will hold weekly teaching staff meetings on Fridays 10-11am.
 - All TAs must attend these meetings.
 Be punctual so that we can get started and finish on time.
 - If you cannot attend a TA meeting, you must notify Dr. Cetinkaya-Rundel and/or Dr. Monod ahead of time.
 - Format of meetings:
     1. Recap of the past week: TAs provide feedback on the past week: what seems to be challenging for students, commonly missed questions on the assignments, questions that commonly come up during office hours, team dynamics, etc.
     2. Head TAs give a report on grading tasks completed / to be completed.
     2. Faculty introduces topics to be discussed in the following week, and any upcoming deadlines to watch out for.
     3. Discussion of upcoming lab:
         + Each week one TA presents the upcoming lab.
 This presentation should take roughly 10 minutes and should be a **complete rehearsal** of how you plan on presenting the lab to the students.
 You should also spend a few minutes to discussing any potential difficulties that might arise during the lab.
         + The presenter is be responsible for either creating or reviewing the key for the week's lab.
         + All TAs must also review the lab (i.e. actually do the entire lab) and come to the meeting with suggestions / questions regarding how best to present it in class.

 ### Lab sections: